0cjs/sedoc/8bit/cbm/README.md

 - The address bus is actually bidirectional when DMA is being used;
   carts can read/write system RAM.

+### Joystick Ports

+Read port 2 from $DC00 (56320) and port 1 from $DC01.
+Bits 0-4 are
+up/down/left/right/fire.
+Port 1 left will also scan as CTRL key with the KERNAL keyboard scanning routines.

 MAX Machine
 -----------